typemaster007/rental-vista/README.md

 2. I have used some icons provided by [Font Awesome](https://fontawesome.com/start).
 3. [Placeholder](https://placeholder.com/) website saved my time by providing fixed-size images with colour options.
 4. The most helpful resource was [React-Bootstrap](https://react-bootstrap.github.io/) and [Bootstrap](https://getbootstrap.com/docs/4.5/getting-started/introduction/) library and documentation.
 I have used some styles and code from Bootstrap[6] documentation and modify it for my purpose.
+5. For design inspiration, I have used [Dribbble](https://dribbble.com/) which is a website where designer showcase their designs [7].

+---

 ### References